Access4Learning/sif3-framework-java/SIF3InfraREST/README.txt

 all the steps listed in the "Version from 26/11/2013" first.

 This latest version of the framework has the HTTPS (secured connections) capability added.
-It is recommended that you read section "5.7 Security - HTTPS Connections" of the Developer's Guide first.
-Also check out section 5.5.2.1.1, 5.5.2.1.2 and 5.6.2.1.2 of the guide about details what properties must be configured to enable HTTPS for a consumer and provider.
+It is recommended that you read section "5.10 Security - HTTPS Configuration" of the Developer's Guide first.

 =======================
 Version from 03/01/2014
 =======================
 Modified some underlying classes to include all header fields as specified in the latest SIF3 specification.
-Also implemented the Bulk Delete which is now managed via a HTTP PUT and an appropriate header fields.
+Also implemented the Bulk Delete which is now managed via a HTTP PUT and an appropriate header field.
 Also added the functionality for more rigorous ACL checks before any REST calls are made.
 Before each REST call the consumer checks if access to the call is APPROVED (looking up ACLs in the environment XML).
 To disable or enable this ACL check please refer to the Developer's Guide and read up on the 'adapter.checkACL' property for the consumer